 Can I Get Workers’ Compensation for a Head Injury in Massachusetts?

-Worker’s compensation is a system employed within Massachusetts that helps injured workers and employees maintain an income while they recover from work-related injuries.
-Workers’ compensation covers almost any kind of injury as long as that injury meets the criteria for workers’ compensation as set by Massachusetts law.
+Workers’ compensation is a system employed in Massachusetts that helps injured workers while they recover from work-related injuries.
+At its core, Workers’ compensation does two main things from the standpoint of an injured worker: (1) Pays medical bills for medical treatment related to the injuries caused by the work accident; and (2) Pays injured workers lost wage benefits while they are disabled from work due to the work accident.
+Workers’ compensation covers almost any kind of injury as long as the injured worker was an employee (and not an independent contractor), and as long as the injury happened while the worker was in the course of their employment.
 A head injury will most likely be covered, depending on the circumstances surrounding the injury.
-Keep reading to find out if a worker can get workers’ compensation for a head injury from our Massachusetts worker’s compensation attorney at the Law Office of John J. Sheehan.
+Keep reading to find out if an injured worker can get workers’ compensation benefits for a head injury from our Massachusetts worker’s compensation attorney at the Law Office of John J. Sheehan.

 Types of Injuries Covered by Workers’ Compensation in Massachusetts